 I also absolutely hated Matt from the beginning.
 Dude was creepy as hell.I’m not entirely convinced he didn’t have her violin stolen on purpose, because he and Tarisio’s are really the only ones who profited from the violin’s theft.
 I have no evidence to back that up, but if this were a mystery novel instead of a memoir, he’d be my prime suspect.

-I think this was a four star book for me overall.
+I think Gone was a four star book for me overall.
 The organization really bugged me, but the story was a great one in its heart.
 You can pick up a copy through Amazon, Indiebound or your other favorite bookseller!

 Disclaimer: All links to Indiebound and Amazon are affiliate links, which means that if you buy through those links, I will make a small amount of money off of it.